Iván Urdinola Grajales

 Iván Urdinola Grajales (1 December 1960 – 2 February 2002), also known by the nickname 'El enano' (English: The Dwarf), was a Colombian drug lord who was one of the leaders of the notorious Norte del Valle Cartel.
-Co-perpetrator of the Trujillo massacre, which occurred between 1988 and 1992.
+Grajales was the co-perpetrator of the Trujillo massacre, which occurred between 1988 and 1992.

 Early years

 Despite being born into a wealthy family, Urdinola gave up studying at the university due to poverty and an economic crisis in Colombia.
 He settled in Cartago where he started a meat business installing a refrigerator.
 He would later go on to work in the Cali Cartel after personally meeting the brothers Gilberto and Miguel Rodríguez Orejuela.
 He built his own heroin trafficking network.
 Urdinola became a middle command of the Cartel and trusted by the Rodríguez Orejuela brothers operating in the North of the Valle del Cauca Department.

 Personal life

 Urdinola married Lorena Henao Montoya, sister of his partner Orlando Henao, and with whom he had 3 children.